 Sources of support and help

 The Oxford Deanery Professional Support Unit (PSU) has been established to provide comprehensive careers and performance support for all doctors and dentists in primary and secondary care.
+Through this service you can access coaching to help you deal with personal and professional difficulties.
 The careers service provides local specialty information and career management skills workshops for the Oxford Foundation School.
 It also provides personal career guidance for those with a career dilemma, including those with health or disability problems.
-The performance service provides confidential personal coaching for doctors or dentists who self-refer.
-More information can be found at http://www.oxforddeanerycdu.

 - Dovedale Counselling– provides support to Oxford and Berks GPs their famililes